marunpeng93/tas/README.md

 // This task will be executed after all tasks are completed. tas(function(){

     var a = ma.get(); // 3
     var b = mb.get(); // 5
     console.log(a + b); // 8

+    // At the end of the tasks, use tas.done() to end Tas
+    // because Tas does not know when the async task is stopped. tas.done();
 });
 ```